Develop Windows Store apps using Visual Studio 2013

 If you haven't used Visual Studio before, take a quick look around before you start writing code.
 Visual Studio has a lot of parts, but you don't need to know all about them to get started.
 After describing the basic steps of setting up a new project, we take a look at the Code Editor and other Visual Studio features.

-- Windows Store app development in Visual Studio is supported only on Windows 8.
-Windows 7 is not supported.
+- You can't create a Windows Store app by using Windows 7.
 In addition, developer licenses aren't available for Windows Server 2012, so you can't develop Windows Store apps on that operating system.

 You must have a developer license to develop and test Windows Store apps before the Windows Store can certify them.